-Review Area Finding Deficiency Code(s) Corrective Action(s) Response Due Date Date Closed 1.
+Review Area Findi Finding Deficiency Code(s) Corrective Action(s) Response Due Date Date Closed 1.
 Legal ND 2.
-Financial Management and Capacity D F1-1: Lacking/missing required written financial management policies and procedures Financial management policies and procedures for managing FTA award funds in compliance with Federal statutes, regulations, and the terms and conditions of the Federal award.
+Financial Management and Capacity D Submit to the FTA regional office: Financial management policies and procedures for managing FTA award funds in compliance with Federal statutes, regulations, and the terms and conditions of the Federal award.
 This must include procedures for determining allowability of cost and timely distribution of funds.
 Documentation that it has trained appropriate staff on the new policies and procedures.
-September 26, 2022 F4-1: ECHO documentation deficient Submit to the FTA regional office: Procedures for documenting ECHO draws.
+September 26, 2022 A SA F4-1: ECHO documentation deficient Submit to the FTA regional office: Procedures for documenting ECHO draws.
 The recipient must provide additional documentation relating to the ECHO draws identified and work with the FTA regional office to reimburse FTA for ineligible expenses charged to awards, if applicable.
 Documentation of training conducted of the appropriate staff on new policies and procedures.
 3. Technical Capacity - Award Management D TC-AM4-1: POP Status Reports missing or lacking required information Submit to the FTA regional office: Procedures for submitting the reports with the required information at the required interval.
 Submit in TrAMS the POP Status Reports for the past year Documentation of staff training.
-September 26, 2022 0.00 TC-AM5-1: Inactive award/untimely closeouts Submit to the FTA regional office: An award closeout plan Updated procedures including a way of tracking the status of grants to ensure that they are not inactive.
-September 26, 2022 4 Technical Capacity - Program Management and Subrecipient Oversight D TC-PgM3-2: Written agreements missing required elements Submit to the FTA regional office: An amended subrecipient award document template that includes missing FTA requirements.
+September 26, 2022 TC-AM5-1: Inactive award/untimely closeouts Submit to the FTA regional office: An award closeout plan Updated procedures including a way of tracking the status of grants to ensure that they are not inactive.
+September 26, 2022 4.
+Technical Capacity - Program Management and Subrecipient Oversight D TC-PgM3-2: Written agreements missing required elements Submit to the FTA regional office: An amended subrecipient award document template that includes missing FTA requirements.
 The recipient must submit documentation to the regional office that the amended award document has been used in the next project application cycle.

 Review Area Finding Deficiency Code(s) Corrective Action(s) Response Due Date Date Closed TC-PgM6-1: FFATA reporting deficiencies Submit to the FTA regional office: Notification that all missing information has been reported to FSRS.
 Procedures for reporting future subawards to FSRS timely.
-September 26, 2022 The state of the s TC-PgM7-1: Inadequate oversight of subrecipients September 26, 2022 5.
+September 26, 2022 TC-PgM7-1: Inadequate oversight of subrecipients Submit to the FTA regional office: Procedures for evaluating subrecipient risk and a comprehensive program for monitoring subrecipients for compliance with Federal requirements.
+Updated review checklist that incorporates the areas identified during the review.
+Documentation of implementation.
+September 26, 2022 5.
 Technical Capacity - Project Management ND 6.
 Transit Asset Management D TAM6-3: Performance targets not approved by the accountable executive Submit to the FTA regional office: • Evidence that the accountable executive approved the current year's performance targets September 26, 2022 7.
-Satisfactory Continuing Control D SCC8-3: Inadequate equipment records Submit to the FTA regional office: • Updated equipment records which include all of the required information.
-September 26, 2022 The second secon SCC9-2: Non- permitted use of equipment disposal proceeds September 26, 2022
+Satisfactory Continuing Control D equipment records Submit to the FTA regional office: Updated equipment records which include all of the required information.
+September 26, 2022 SCC9-2: Non- permitted use of equipment disposal proceeds Submit to the FTA regional office: Reimbursement of FTA's share of proceeds from disposed property or obtain approval for retaining the proceeds to apply to another capital project.
+Procedures for reimbursing FTA for disposition proceeds or applying the proceeds to another capital project.
+September 26, 2022